What is it that we do?

 - Agency – our matchmaking service that helps game studios find publishers and work-for-hire projects.

-- Events – we organize events like the Network Lunch and INDIGO to help game developers get exposure and access to a network of game industry experts.
+- Events – we organize events like the Network Lunch and INDIGOx to help game developers get exposure and access to a network of game industry experts.

 - Games Monitor – the research report with an overview of the economic development of the Dutch games industry.